Returning the shopper to you

 .

-You’ll need to calculate your own version of the signature using the steps below.
-If your calculated signature matches the value returned in volt-signature then you can be sure that the information in the volt
+If you want to validate the contents of the volt parameter, you’ll first need to calculate your own version of the signature using the steps below.
+If your calculated version of signature matches the value returned in volt-signature

 parameter is as we sent it.
 If your signature doesn’t match, then you should not trust the data